yorevs/homesetup/README.md

 - New <tab+shift> complete (using menu-complete) that will cycle though options.
 - Prompt with a new monospaced font that supports [font-awesome](https://fontawesome.com/cheatsheet?from=io) icons.
 - Package manager helper to help installing application using recipes (not only brew installs).
-- Save your custom dotfiles on the [cloud](https://console.firebase.google.com) and use it wherever you go.
+- Save your custom dotfiles on [firebase](https://console.firebase.google.com) and use it wherever you go.
 - New visual way to **select** and **input** data for your scripts without dependencies (pure bash code).
 - Dozens of functions to help you configure your terminal, and do daily tasks.
 - Highly customizable aliases, so you dictate what mnemonics you want to use (use your own syntax).